jeamon/jeamon/README.md

 * 🌱 I’m always learning new techs stack mainly into backend systems design & developement and cloud native networking.
 * 🌱 I’m on some spare time teaching / mentoring people into coding and building my own [online learning platform](https://learn.cloudmentor-scale.com).
 * 💞️ I can collaborate on any great Open Source Software Projects which involve networking & software aspects.
 I am a doer.
 * 🔥 Enjoy some of my networked [Android apps](https://apps.cloudmentor-scale.com) for free.
-There is a pure Chat apps named ConfChat there to use for fun.
+There is a pure Chat apps named [ConfChat](https://play.google.com/store/apps/details?id=com.amon.ChatAtScaleMobile) there to use for fun.
-* 🔥 You are a ninja at networking then assess your skills with the apps for free.
+* 🔥 If you are a network ninja then assess your kingfu with [this apps](https://play.google.com/store/apps/details?id=com.amon.netskillschallenger) for free.
 There is a [reactive web version](https://quiz.cloudmentor-scale.com) here as well.
 Enjoy at scale.
 * 📫 How to reach me : [Linkedin](https://www.linkedin.com/in/jeromeamon/) or via the [contact form](https://blog.cloudmentor-scale.com/contact) from my [crafted blog](https://blog.cloudmentor-scale.com/) or via [twitter](https://twitter.com/jerome_amon).  // *I rarely sleep - so don't hesitate at anytime :]*

 <!---